norjamille-kasan/vue-inertia-starter/README.md

 # Laravel / Inertia JS / TailwindCSS / Shadcn-vue Starter Kit

-Welcome to the **StarterKit**!
-This is a robust starter template built with Laravel, Inertia JS, TailwindCSS, and Shadcn-vue, with TypeScript support.
-It's designed to help you get up and running quickly with these powerful tools.
+This is just a redesign from default laravel breeze component to shadcn-vue components. with the same functionality

-## 🚀 Features
+## 🚀 Stack

 - **Laravel**: A PHP framework for web artisans.
 [Learn more](https://laravel.com/)
 - **Inertia JS**: Create modern single-page apps using classic server-side routing.
 [Learn more](https://inertiajs.com/)